MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep-sales-chat.md

 ---
-title: Prepare for your upcoming meetings in Microsoft 365 Copilot (preview)
+title: Prepare for your Sales meetings in Microsoft 365 Copilot (preview) ms.date: 10/10/2025 ms.reviewer: shjais
-description: Learn how to view the meeting preparation card in Microsoft 365 Copilot. ms.date: 10/10/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Prepare for your sales meetings with confidence using Microsoft 365 Copilot.
+Access AI-driven insights, CRM data, and communication highlights in one view. ms.topic: how-to ms.service: microsoft-sales-copilot
 author: sbmjais
 ms.author: shjais
 ---

-# Prepare for your upcoming meetings in Microsoft 365 Copilot (preview)
+# Prepare for your Sales meetings in Microsoft 365 Copilot (preview)

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-The meeting preparation card in Microsoft 365 Copilot helps you enter every customer meeting with confidence and the right information.
+The meeting preparation feature in Microsoft 365 Copilot helps you enter every customer meeting with confidence and the right information.
 It shows AI-generated insights, CRM data, and recent communications into a single, easy-to-read view that is embedded alongside [Sales Chat](use-sales-chat.md), so you can quickly ask follow-up questions or dig deeper—without leaving your workflow.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]